Melissa Hastings

 Melissa Hastings is a fictional character in the Pretty Little Liars franchise.
 Created in 2006 by Sara Shepard for the book series, the character was later reworked by I. Marlene King, the developer of the television series, in which she is portrayed by Torrey DeVitto.
 An antiheroine, Melissa is sister to protagonist Spencer Hastings, and the daughter of Peter and Veronica Hastings.
 She is a fierce woman who does everything to succeed in her life goals.
 In print, she is a guest character, while on screen Melissa has a much bigger presence in the story.

 Character in print

 Melissa has had recurring appearances in most of the Pretty Little Liars novels, starting with the 2006 homonymous book.
 She also appeared in the 2012 companion novel Pretty Little Secrets.
 She is the daughter of Peter and Veronica Hastings, sister of Spencer Hastings, and half-sister to the twins Alison and Courtney DiLaurentis, which are the result of an affair her father Peter had with the twins' mother Jessica.
 Melissa attended high school at Rosewood Day School and graduated from the University of Pennsylvania.
-According to Spencer's description of Melissa, she closely looks to Mrs. Hastings in the physical appearance, with her chin-length ash blonde hair and blue eyes; Spencer sarcastically described her sister as "a perfect little clone."
+According to Spencer's description of Melissa, she closely resembles Mrs. Hastings with her chin-length ash blonde hair and blue eyes; Spencer sarcastically described her sister as "a perfect little clone."
 Melissa has an uptight, simpering personality to match her lack of style.